 -

-Incident, Problem, and Change Management: This is the core of any ITSM tool.
-It gives you formal processes for getting services back online after an outage (Incident), digging into the root cause to stop it from happening again (Problem), and managing updates to your IT infrastructure (Change).
+Incident, Problem, and Change Management: Structured workflows for restoring services after outages (Incident), identifying root causes to prevent recurrence (Problem), and governing updates to your IT infrastructure (Change).

 -

-Request Management & Service Catalog: This feature gives employees a self-service portal where they can ask for hardware, software, and other IT help from a defined menu, kind of like an internal Amazon.
+Request Management and Service Catalog: A self-service portal where employees request hardware, software, and IT help from a defined catalog, with fulfillment workflows tracked on the platform.

 -